Inside Out provides counseling to help kids and families who have experienced trauma begin the healing process.

 - Once an intake is scheduled, the youth’s guardian should come prepared to provide information on the youth’s history and symptoms.
 If for any reason Inside Out Counseling is not a fit, the counselor will provide referrals to appropriate services upon request.

-- Counseling sessions are held the ReadyKids office, in the Southwood community center, and at the Department of Social Services Offices in Louisa.
+- Counseling sessions are held at the ReadyKids office, in the Southwood community center, and at the Department of Social Services Offices in Louisa.

 Funding for this program is provided by the Department of Criminal Justice Services, grant #20-A4785VD18 and #20-A4122VP18.